breach-report/breachreport-api/docs/02-check-email-domains.md

 **Request method:** `POST`

 This API call accepts a plaintext web domain value and returns a list of compromised email addresses on this domain.

+The method is only available to verified domain owners.
+Contact us at support@breachreport.com for further related information.

 How to construct the request: